-IGate stations also allow someone without a radio, or outside of your local area, to view APRS activity at http://aprs.fi or http://findu.com or with other applications.
+IGate stations also allow someone without a radio, or outside of your local area, to view APRS activity at http://findu.com or with other applications.
 Information can also be relayed from the Internet Servers (IS), through your station, on to the radio channel.